 - Air mass

-object in a particular database used by TheSky contains information about every parameter listed above.
+*Not all databases, or objects from a particular database used by TheSky have information about every parameter listed above.
 For example, most astronomical catalogs do not include the objects’ distance to Earth.

 Sample Object Information